 Mechanical Engineering Curriculum

 Mechanical engineering is the broadest of the engineering disciplines and its curriculum provides a strong foundation in mathematics and the physical sciences of chemistry and physics, followed by an in−depth education in five of the principal engineering sciences: thermal science, fluids engineering, mechanics and materials, dynamics and controls, and mechanical design.
 The program in mechanical engineering provides students the ability to apply their engineering, mathematics, and science knowledge to design mechanical systems and to solve engineering problems.
 Students learn to design and conduct experiments, to communicate effectively, to function in teams, and to utilize modern engineering tools.
 Students gain an understanding of their professional and ethical responsibilities as engineers.
 Perhaps most important, students are prepared for the lifelong learning necessary to function effectively as the practice of engineering evolves.

 Enrollment in Mechanical Engineering Courses

 Selecting Elective Courses

 The flexibility of the elective courses is designed to allow the student to explore areas outside of the mechanical engineering discipline.
 The Department will accept upper−division courses and their prerequisites for elective credit from other departments in the Whitacre College of Engineering, the Rawls College of Business, the Departments of Biological Sciences, Chemistry and Biochemistry, Geosciences, Physics, and Mathematics and Statistics, without prior approval.
 Students can request approval in other areas by contacting the advising office.

 Selecting a Minor

 Students who are interested in obtaining a minor will find that, through the application of the electives and dual credit for specific courses, most 18−hour minors can be completed with no more than an additional 3−6 hours beyond the minimum degree requirements.
 The Department encourages minors in the following areas: business, bioengineering, nuclear engineering, petroleum engineering, civil engineering, environmental engineering, computer science, geology, mathematics, and physics.
-For more detailed information on how to incorporate a minor into the mechanical engineering degree, see the example degree plan on the departmental website or contact the Department Advisor.
+For more detailed information on how to incorporate a minor into the mechanical engineering degree, see the Mechanical Engineering, B.S. example degree plan on the departmental website or contact the Department Advisor.